shainisoni1696/shainisoni1696/README.md

 #### About me :coffee:	:computer:	:keyboard:	:ledger:

-- Product Manager who was once a Software developement Engineer
 - I love solving problems and analysing market trends.
 - I speak fluent C++, Java, Python.
 - All about learning and building cool and impactful stuff.